Enhancing Inclusivity for Visually Impaired Individuals in Video Games: A Study on Sound Design

 Sounds are rendered in relation to the player's point of view, allowing for auditory perception of distances using tools like attenuation, often represented by a sphere (see image 1).

-By way of comparison, when we hear a sound in real life, we first try to
+By way of comparison, when we hear a sound in real life, we first try to detect where it comes from and how far away it is from us.

 However, there are four parameters that our brain processes unconsciously: the intensity of the sound (Loudness), the proportion between the impulse of the sound and its reflection (Dry to reflected sound ratio), the amount of absorption of high frequencies in the air and atmosphere (Timbre), the perceived size of the sound (Width) which, for example, is perceived as larger when approaching the sound source and smaller when moving away from it.